 Doubleview Primary School students will benefit through shared access to a new gymnasium and hard courts while maintaining an oval and substantial open space areas.

 City Beach Primary School will be expanded with a new art, craft and music building to open in 2018.

-The building will be shared with the Japanese School in Perth, one of the current leaseholders at the former City Beach High School site, that will relocate to the City Beach Primary School site to make way for the new City Beach College.
+The building will be shared with the Japanese School in Perth that will relocate from the former City Beach High School site to the City Beach Primary School.

 The Japanese School will move in 2018 and use existing underutilised facilities at City Beach Primary School as well as a transportable, playground and shade structure that will be moved from the City Beach High School site.
 The Japanese School will operate completely separately from City Beach Primary School and will have its own entrance and administration.

 City Beach Primary School students will benefit through enhanced learning opportunities along with shared cultural and sporting activities, as well as the new building.

 City Beach Residential College will receive new facilities to replace those students currently use on the former City Beach High School site.

 Construction of a new kitchen, dining room, recreation and study areas is expected to start in 2018 and be completed by 2019.